101daysofcode/101daysofcode.github.io/content/post/day5.md

 ---
-title: "Day-5 (Started reading PureReact)"
+title: "Day-5 (Started working on React Exercises)"
-description: "Reading PureReact by Dave Ceddia"
+description: "Learning how to do React"
 date: 2019-03-08T16:20:16+02:00
 draft: false
 ---